-{\bf b) $J$-invariant, motivic decompositions and rational cycles for the Chow theory.}\\ In the case of the Chow motives our approach to the $J$-invariant is more conceptual than in \cite{PSZ08} and, in our opinion, the proof of the motivic decomposition of $E/B$ (Corollary~\ref{maincor}) is more simple than the original proof given in \cite{PSZ08}.
+In the case of the Chow motives our approach to the $J$-invariant is more conceptual than in \cite{PSZ08} and, in our opinion, the proof of the motivic decomposition of $E/B$ (Corollary~\ref{maincor}) is more simple than the original proof given in \cite{PSZ08}.

 We show that the realizations of rational cycles respect the coproduct structure of the $J$-invariant, and using this we provide new motivic decompositions of Chow motives of (not necessarily generically split) twisted flag varieties including all varieties of type $\E_8$ at the prime $3$, and we obtain new restrictions on rational cycles and on the $J$-invariant (see Section~\ref{sec-except}).